aka3elwa/Tab-Timer-Tracker/README.md

 ---

-## License
+## License & Attribution

-MIT License.
-Free to use, modify, and distribute.
+- **Code:** Free to use, modify, and redistribute.
+- **Branding & Logo:** Original logo created by the author.
+All visual assets and icon designs are copyright © aka_3elwa.
+All rights reserved.